 Situational Defense

-Coach calls a situation ("runner on second, one out") and hits a fungo to a fielder.
-Defense plays the ball, including the cutoff and the play at the appropriate base.
-Run ten or fifteen scripted situations covering bunts, infield flies, gap hits, and base-loaded plays.
-Position responsibilities reset every situation, which is where baseball position chart coverage maps help assistants run the same coverage as your starters.
+Coach calls a situation ("runner on second, one out") and hits a fungo to a fielder; the defense plays the ball, including the cutoff and the play at the appropriate base.
+Run ten or fifteen scripted situations covering bunts, infield flies, gap hits, and base-loaded plays, with position responsibilities resetting every situation.

 Two-Strike Battle BP

 Pitcher faces a hitter at 0-2 every at-bat.
-Pitcher attacks the corners; hitter has to put the ball in play in fair territory.
-A hitter who fouls off three pitches in a row earns a fresh count.
+The pitcher attacks the corners and the hitter has to put the ball in play in fair territory; a hitter who fouls off three pitches in a row earns a fresh count.
 Builds the two-strike grind that separates league-average hitters from a deep lineup, and pairs cleanly with the two-strike approach tee-and-toss work earlier in the hitting block.

 First and Third Plays

-Runners on first and third; first runner steals second.
-Defense practices three responses (throw through to second, fake throw and check the runner at third, look home and trail the runner to second).
+Runners on first and third; the first runner steals second.
+The defense practices three responses (throw through to second, fake throw and check the runner at third, look home and trail the runner to second).
 Decides a surprising share of close games at the travel ball and high school levels.

 Inning Defense Race